Skip to content

 How localization and labeling works in storefronts.

 2. Import function.
-You need to import the fetchPlaceholders function from the boilerplate’s aem.js file.
+You need to import the fetchPlaceholders function from the boilerplate’s commerce.js file.

 3. Fetch placeholders.
-Use the fetchPlaceholders function to retrieve the placeholders key-value pairs from Google Docs or SharePoint folders.
+Use the fetchPlaceholders function to retrieve the placeholders key-value pairs from the content folder.

 4. Override default dictionary.
 Override the default property from the langDefinitions object with the keys and values from the placeholder object.